Skip to main content

 A popular time to ski the slopes of Verbier and there are a number of good reasons for this.

 With the school holidays in full force, on the slopes and throughout town it's buzzing with activity.
-Verbier lays on plenty of entertainment, with regular events and parties going on in the bars, hotels and clubs around town.
+Verbier lays on plenty of entertainment, with regular events and parties going on around town.

 Read on for a look at what we like to do in resort throughout February.